seu-as-code/seu-as-code.plugins/seuac-chocolatey-plugin/README.md

 # SEU-as-code Chocolatey Plugin

-A grade plugin for handling chocolatey packages inside a seu-as-code.
-Provides basic tasks to apply the current `choco` configuation to the seu.
+A grade plugin for handling chocolatey packages inside a SEU-as-code.
+Provides basic tasks to apply the current `choco` configuation to the SEU.

-A portable version of chocolatey is installed within the seu by this plugin.
+A portable version of chocolatey is installed within the SEU by this plugin.
 This plugin does not touch a possibly exisiting system installation of chocolatey (No user or system environment variables are set).

 ## Usage